Okay, so yeah, that’s sarcasm. I say it all the time! :)

 In the meantime though, you basically use this just the same as my other storyboard templates, so if you’re familiar with using them, you are a-o-k. :)

 Hey!
 I'm Kerri Bradford--wife and mother of three.
-Been in the business in some fashion since 1999--working with Lisa Bearnson doing QVC, designing kits for Creating Keepsakes' Kit of the Month program, creating Cricut Cartridges, and working for QK/Silhouette.
+Been in the business in some fashion since 1999--working with Lisa Bearnson doing QVC, designing kits for Creating Keepsakes' Kit of the Month program, creating Cricut Cartridges, working for QK/Silhouette and designing Becky Higgins' Project Life kits.

 I love spending time with my family, traveling and photography.
 Life couldn't be any better when I can do all three at the same time!